Burnt Out Exit Lights: What to Do & How to Replace

 If you have an older exit sign that runs on incandescent bulbs, you may be tired of the frequent need to replace burned out bulbs.
 LED exit signs last for decades without burning out, making this a convenient upgrade.
 Plus, LEDs consume less energy than incandescent bulbs, saving you money over the lifetime of the exit sign.

 Replacing an exit sign is a fairly straightforward, do-it-yourself job if you have a bit of experience with electrical work.
 If you lack the experience or don’t have the time, leave the job to an emergency lighting technician.

 Call a Professional for Help Making Replacements

 Whether you need a bulb or battery replaced, or a whole new exit sign installed, Confires has you covered.
-We have over 30 years of experience providing emergency lighting and fire protection services to our customers in New Jersey, Delaware, and Philadelphia.
+We have over 30 years of experience providing emergency lighting and fire protection services to our customers in New Jersey, Eastern Pennsylvania and Northern Delaware.

 Please contact us for all your emergency lighting needs, including testing, repairs and replacements.Category: Exit & Emergency Lighting